Skip to content

 What does a backup generator for a New Port Richey home cost?

-Most whole-home installs around New Port Richey land in roughly the $12,000–$22,000 range.
-On the coast the local drivers push jobs upward: a raised flood pad on a canal or waterfront lot, coastal wind anchoring, a panel upgrade, or a longer run to a buried propane tank all add up.
-Treat that band as a planning ballpark, not a quote — a free on-site assessment is the only way to a real number.
+Most whole-home installs around New Port Richey land in roughly the $11,000 to $20,000 range, and the older, smaller housing stock here tends to keep jobs nearer the low end than the big coastal builds farther south.
+The drivers that push a job upward are a raised flood pad on a river or canal lot, a propane tank set and buried, or an older panel that needs upgrading.
+Treat that band as a planning ballpark, not a quote.
+A free on-site assessment is the only way to a real number.

 Do you install the generators yourselves?

-No — and we’re straight about it.
-Cigar City Generators is a Tampa Bay resource that connects you with one vetted, licensed local installer who knows west Pasco’s flood maps and coastal wind code.
-We’re not a contractor and we don’t sell your details to a call-center list; your request goes to a single trusted pro.
+No, and that is stated plainly.
+Cigar City Generators is a Tampa Bay resource that connects you with one vetted, licensed local installer who knows west Pasco, the city-versus-county permit split, the Cotee River flood maps, and how homes out here are actually wired.
+This is not a contractor, and your details are not sold to a call-center list.
+Your request goes to a single trusted local pro.

 Get your New Port Richey home storm-ready